KiandaBPM/docs/content/docs/platform/rules/tables/export-csv.md

 For this rule to work there are a couple of prerequisites needed inside of your process:

-- **Table** - needed to let the rule know which table will be used to export into the csv file, for more detail on how to add a table go to [Table control](/docs/platform/controls/input/table/).
+- **Table** - needed to let the rule know which table will be used to export into the CSV file, for more detail on how to add a table go to [Table control](/docs/platform/controls/input/table/).
-- **File** - needed as a container to hold your exported csv file.
+- **File** - needed as a container to hold your exported CSV file.
 When the table is exported into this file field, you can downloaded by clicking on the file name.
 For more detail on how to add a file field go to [File upload control](/docs/platform/controls/input/file-upload/).

 ## How to get started